Hendy/umbraco-look/README.md

 #### ExamineQuery

-The Exmaine ISearchCriteria can be passed into a LookQuery.
+Examine ISearchCriteria can be passed into a LookQuery.

 ```charp
 lookQuery.ExamineQuery = myExamineQuery.Compile();